Glavin001/atom-beautify/README.md

 You can also type `ctrl-alt-b` as a shortcut or click `Packages > Beautify` in the menu.

+You can also choose to beautify on every file save.

 ## License

 MIT © [Donald Pipowitch](https://github.com/donaldpipowitch)